 Fever is a part of the body’s natural inflammatory response to infectious triggers (viruses or bacteria).
 And to shots.
 Scientifically speaking, post-shot fevers demonstrate the immunization given is working!

-So what if giving Tylenol (a fever-reducer) reduces the immune system’s response?
+So what if giving Tylenol before shots (a fever-reducer) reduces the immune system’s response?
 Some Czech Republic doctors wanted to find out.

 They published their findings in The Lancet.
 They wanted to evaluate a baby’s immune response after the standard 2 month-old immunizations.
 Researchers sorted babies into two groups, one in which the babies received the 2 month shots, and another in which the babies received the 2 month shots and then received Tylenol every 6-8 hours afterward for 24 hours.
 They looked at the outcomes of fever in both groups and observed the desired immune response (blood tests) in all babies.
 Since shots are given to trigger the immune system to remember a particular insult, if the baby’s immune system doesn’t respond and develop antibodies to the vaccine, the shot isn’t as effective.
 They wanted to know if Tylenol dulled the effect of the shots.